-[Update 11th December 2019] We are sorry to inform you that shiny.users package development was suspended.
-Although existing big interest in an authorization package, the effort to maintain and improve our early release was unsustainable and we decided to use this time on our other open-source packages.
-There are existing tools for user authorization and authentication on the market that you can use: shinyapps.io, Shiny Server Pro, R Studio Connect, auth0 package (with our Auth0 management API), using nginx and others (ShinyProxy or Polished package).
-If any of the available solutions on the market do not respond to your needs please contact us.
-We offer bespoke solutions for enterprise and non-standard applications.
+Update August 2020: We are sorry to inform you that shiny.users package development has been suspended.
+We currently have no plans to continue development.
+Although there is significant interest in a Shiny authorization package, the effort to maintain and improve our early release was unsustainable and we decided to use this time on our other open-source packages such as shiny.semantic.
+Don’t worry though, there are existing tools for user authorization and authentication on the market that you can use: shinyapps.io, Shiny Server Pro, R Studio Connect, auth0 package (with our Auth0 management API), using nginx and several others.
+If any of the available solutions on the market do not respond to your needs, please contact us – [email protected].
+We offer bespoke solutions for enterprise and non-standard Shiny applications.

 We decided to share the early release of shiny.stats package that was initially part of shiny.admin package development.
 It an easy way for logging users activity and adding statistics panel to your Shiny app. [/Update]